studioespresso/wp-childpages/README.txt

 == Description ==

-The Subpages widget automatically displays the childpages of the page you're currently viewing.
+The child pages widget automatically displays the childpages of the page you're currently viewing.
 If the current page has no child pages, the widget will not be visible.
 You can also add css class to both the `<ul>` and the `<li>` tags, to match the widget's styling with your theme.

+= Features to be a added =
+- Depth paramter to specify how many levels of childpages you want to show
+- "Start from" option: to show a specific set of childpages on every pages

 == Installation ==